Sarah McVittie, Co-Founder of Dressipi recently participated in a panel on returns at Tech.Retail Week. In this post, she shares her highlights.

 Retailers typically focus on conversion and gross sales, but this can be misleading and won’t always lead to margin improvement without due consideration being given to return rates.

-4) Analyse your data to understand your key drivers
+4) Analyze your data to understand your key drivers

 Returns broadly fall into the following areas: